 Aside from a raft of services offered by individual colleges and universities, students with disabilities also have numerous resources available through local and national organizations.
 Some of the best places to seek information on navigating graduate school include:

-Navigating graduate school can be difficult for all students, but for those with visual or hearing impairments, the challenges can seem doubled at times.
-The National Foundation for the Blind reports that 13.7 percent of individuals with a visual impairment hold a bachelor’s degree or higher, while a study by Hands & Voices found that approximately 2.1 percent of all hearing impaired students currently hold a master’s degree.
+Navigating graduate school can be difficult for all students, but for those with visual or hearing loss, the challenges can seem doubled at times.
+The National Foundation for the Blind reports that 13.7 percent of individuals with a visual impairment hold a bachelor’s degree or higher, while a study by Hands & Voices found that approximately 2.1 percent of all deaf students currently hold a master’s degree.
 The section that follows was designed to create awareness about the technologies and resources available to help students with these disabilities excel at the graduate level.

 Vision: Visually impaired grad students have access to multiple assistive technologies these days, including Braille printers, translators and displays, personal data assistants, screen readers and magnifiers, CCTV, large-format keyboards and software converting text to speech.